-- the Company organisation chart, which highlights hierarchical and functional reporting lines; - the resolutions and reports of the management and oversight bodies; - of the intercompany contracts between the Company and ENAV referred to in the previous paragraph; - the corpus of company rules (i.e. the organisational procedures and guidelines) and the control system in general; - the system of delegation of powers and authorities; - the recommendations set out in Confindustria's Guidelines; - the "history" of the Company, i.e. the prejudicial events that affected the Company in the past.
+- the Company's organisation chart, which highlights hierarchical and functional reporting lines; - the Company's organisational manual, which defines the organisation of the Company in terms of its organisational structure, missions, responsibilities and assigned duties; - the resolutions and reports of the management and oversight bodies; - the corpus of company rules (i.e. the organisational procedures and guidelines) and the control system in general; - the system of delegation of powers and authorities; - the recommendations set out in Confindustria's Guidelines;

+- the recommendations set out in the Corporate Governance Code of Borsa Italiana; - the "history" of the Company, i.e. the prejudicial events that affected the Company in the past.

-The Company does not conduct business with third parties who do not intend to adhere to the principles of the Code of Ethics and will not keep such relationships with anyone who violates such Principles.
+The Company does not conduct business with third parties who do not intend to adhere to the principles of the Code of Ethics and will not keep such relationships with anyone who violates such principles.
 Accordingly, the heads of corporate units who enter into and manage business relationships with the latter are required to inform them of the adoption of the Code of Ethics and to ensure that the principles contained therein are accepted and applied.